sauce-archives/help/docs/on-premise/box-setup.md

       </ul></li>
  </ul>

 Now with docker-compose.yml properly configured, you can start the Android pool container.
-Make sure you are in On-Premise/testobject-android-pool and run:
+Make sure you are in your Android pool configuration folder and run:

     docker-compose up -d